Texas Department of Aging and Disability Services

 - number of deaths of individuals entered into the death database.

-The risk assessment coordinators assess the circumstances related to the identified contracts reflected in this report for two consecutive quarters.
+The risk assessment coordinators assess the circumstances related to the identified contracts reflected in this report for two quarters in the last calendar year.
 If they identify patterns or trends that indicate a possible increased risk to the health, safety or welfare of the individuals in this contract, follow-up actions are taken.

 DADS Consumer Rights and Services refers complaints to the WS&C risk assessment coordinators when the complaint is related to non-compliance with the HCS or TxHmL certification principles.
 The reports are reviewed by the coordinators and appropriate follow-up actions are identified and completed.